ShlokRamteke/image_uploader/README.md

 - `app.js`: Entry point for the server-side code, initializing Express, middleware, and routing.
 - `router.js`: Defines API routes, handles user registration, data retrieval, and deletion.
 - `db/conn.js`: Establishes MAngoDB database connection using environment variables.
-- `model/userSchema` : establish the scheme for the data uploaded to the database
+- `model/userSchema.js`: establish the scheme for the data uploaded to the database

 ## Getting Started
 1. Clone this repository.
 2. Install dependencies for both the client and server using `npm install` in their respective directories.
-3. Create a `.env` file in the server directory with MySQL connection details.
+3. Create a `.env` file in the server directory with MangoDB connection details.
 4. Start the server by running `npm start` in the server directory.
 5. Start the React development server by running `npm start` in the client directory.
 6. Access the application at `http://localhost:3000` in your web browser.